 Best Management Practices (BMPs).
 Schedules of activities, controls, prohibitions of practices, maintenance procedures, and other management practices designed to prevent or reduce pollution in stormwater and sanitary systems.
-BMPs include facilities, treatment requirements, operating procedures, and practices to control plant site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw materials storage (40 CFR 122.2).
-BMPs also include facilities, treatment requirements, operating procedures to control stormwater runoff.
+BMPs include facilities, treatment requirements, operating procedures, and practices to control plant site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw materials storage (40 Code of Federal Regulations (CFR) 122.2).
+BMPs also include facilities, treatment requirements, operating procedures, and practices to control stormwater runoff.

 Biochemical Oxygen Demand (BOD).
-The quantity of oxygen used in the biochemical oxidation of organic matter under a standard laboratory procedure in 5 days at a temperature of 20°C, expressed in milligrams per liter or parts per million.
-Laboratory determinations shall be made in accordance with the applicable techniques prescribed in 40 Code of Federal Regulations (CFR) Part 136.
+The quantity of oxygen used in the biochemical oxidation of organic matter under a standard laboratory procedure in five (5) days at a temperature of 20° C, expressed in milligrams per liter or parts per million.
+Laboratory determinations shall be made in accordance with the applicable techniques prescribed in 40 CFR Part 136.